albinantti/albinantti/README.md

-Software engineer at Omgeapoint Stockholm.
+Software engineer at Omegapoint Stockholm.